AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/99_summary.rst

    -  Supplies *Struct Update Operator* (:rust:`..`) to copy with minor modifications

-   -  Includes Named-field structs, Tuple structs, and the *newtype* idiom
+   -  Includes named-field structs, tuple structs, and the *newtype* idiom

 -  **Enums**